Healthy Junkies: History

 The group played their live debut in Brighton at the end of 2010, supporting Goldblade and Viv Albertine.
 They have since released four studio albums and toured extensively across Europe, the United Kingdom and United States, gaining a loyal following for their highly energized and theatrical performances.

-The band have supported the likes of The Rezillos, Sham 69, UK Subs, The Professionals, GBH, Vice Squad and Theatre of Hate, and regularly play at festivals such as Rebellion and Camden Rocks.
+The band have supported the likes of The Rezillos, Sham 69, UK Subs, The Professionals, GBH, Vice Squad, The Buzzcocks and Theatre of Hate, and regularly play at festivals such as Rebellion and Camden Rocks.
 Enthusiastic supporters of the underground punk scene, Courson and Honey-Jones also promote the 'Punk and Roll Rendezvous' club night in Camden, which has become internationally renowned and spawned a yearly festival.